isid-smu/isid-smu.github.io/teaching.md

 ## Hostel Facilities and Scholarships

-Hostel accommodation is given on a merit-cum-need basis subject to availability.
-At the current time, hostel accommodation is available to all admitted students.
+Hostel accomodation is given to MSTAT and PhD students subject to availability.

 A stipend is offered to all admitted students (currently Rs 5000 per month).
 The stipend is valid initially for the first semester.
 The amount of stipend for subsequent semesters depends on academic performance and conduct.

 More details are available in the yearly prospectus provided to all applicants.